cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/country-rules.md

 ## Create an approved country list

-Navigate to the `Groups` page in the `My Teams` section of the Cloudflare for Teams dashboard.
+Navigate to the `Groups` page in the `My Teams` section of the Zero Trust dashboard.
 Click `Add a Group`.

 Groups contain criteria that you can reuse in [Zero Trust policies](/policies/zero-trust).
 Additionally, groups can allow you to nest certain operators inside of rules in the [Zero Trust policy](/policies/zero-trust).